DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 ## How devices are allocated

-### Laptops and tablets for schools, academy trusts and local authorities after August 2020
+### Laptops and tablets for schools, academy trusts and local authorities from September 2020

 The number of devices available to order through the [Get help with technology service](/start) reflects the number of laptops and tablets we estimate are needed by each school.
 This calculation is based on: